You MUST make adjustments. Everybody knows that!

 The current official unofficial Advisory Opinions of the Foundation reference the 2018-2019 version of USPAP.
 While the word “adjustment” is used many times, there is no help on how to reckon an “appropriate adjustment.”

 On the other hand, in TARE (Appraisal Institute), “adjust” or “adjustment” shows up 687 times – so it must be important.
-In particular it says use the words “extreme care,” and use only “truly comparable” comps, and always use “special care” in reckoning adjustment amounts.
-In spite of all this, there is no unified theory (nor algorithmic practice of adjustments).
+In particular it says to use “extreme care,” and use only “truly comparable” comps, and always use “special care” in reckoning adjustment amounts.
+In spite of all this, there is no unified theory (nor algorithmic practice) of adjustments.

 Three basic quantitative methods are suggested in TARE: Paired data, grouped data, and secondary (third-party) data.
 We are warned to use “extreme care” because they are “difficult to apply,” and “could produce unreliable results” with narrow samples.
 It further states that secondary data analysis uses “data that does not directly pertain to the subject or comparable properties.”